vboctor/Office-365-SDK-for-Android/README.md

 **The set up for both apps is given below.**

-Download the following code onto your machine:
+ 1. Download the following code onto your machine:
 - [mail-app](https://github.com/OfficeDev/Office-365-SDK-for-Android/tree/master/samples/mail-app) or the [mail-calendar-contact-app](https://github.com/OfficeDev/Office-365-SDK-for-Android/tree/master/samples/mail-calendar-contacts-app)
 - [Azure Active Directory Android library](https://github.com/MSOpenTech/azure-activedirectory-library-for-android) (AADAL).

-Add a dependency on ADAL from the mail-app.
+ 2. Add a dependency on ADAL from the mail-app.

-Download [Otto library](http://square.github.io/otto/), put it in the 'libs' folder and add to build path.
+ 3. Download [Otto library](http://square.github.io/otto/) (this is only required for mail-calendar-contact app).
+Put it in the 'libs' folder and add to build path.

-Subscribe to a mail account from [here](http://msdn.microsoft.com/en-us/library/fp179924(v=office.15).aspx) or use an existing mail account.
+ 4. Subscribe to a mail account from [here](http://msdn.microsoft.com/en-us/library/fp179924(v=office.15).aspx) or use an existing mail account.

-Modify the following in the ```Constants.java``` file.
+ 5. Modify the following in the ```Constants.java``` file.
 Please refer to [this](http://msdn.microsoft.com/en-us/library/dn605895(v=office.15).aspx) to understand how to obtain the values below.
 ```java
     // For example if the user name is foo@bar.com, then bar.com is the domain name.
     String DOMAIN = "Enter the domain for the user name";